 Weather: Average Daily temperature is 82°, 17 days with precipitation this month

-4th of July brings heavy crowds at the Magic Kingdom.
-Disney is known for its incredible fireworks display and it draws very busy crowds.
+- 4th of July brings heavy crowds at the Magic Kingdom.
+Disney is known for its incredible fireworks displays along with a holiday weekend.
 Both the Magic Kingdom and Epcot have special 4th of July celebrations.
 Disney Springs has special 4th of July decor and the Animal Kingdom usually has special food and beverages to celebrate America’s Independence Day.

-The rest of July is very busy but not as busy as summers have been in the past.
-If you can brave the heat and humidity (average is 74% humidity in Orlando in July) this is a good time to go!
+The rest of July is very busy on weekends but similar to June, the weekdays are doable.
+If you can brave the heat and humidity (average is 74% humidity in Orlando in July) it is not a bad time to go.

 Weather: Average Daily temperature is 83°, 16 days with precipitation this month

 Middle of August – crowds start to decrease as school starts to begin in some parts of the country.
-The temperatures are also beginning to cool as we approach fall.
+The temperatures are also beginning to back off just a tick toward the very end of August.
 Do be aware that tropical storms and hurricanes often form from mid-August to late October.

 Weather: Average Daily temperature is 81°, 14 days with precipitation this month